rashidesai24/Analyzing-Twitter-Trends-On-COVID-19-Vaccinations/README.md

 <li>January - 884,011 tweets | February - 800,008 tweets | March - 1,127,854 tweets</li>
 <li>No null values identified</li>

-<h4> Data Coverage : </h4> <br> With covid vaccine as the search terms, we believe that our set of keywords provides reasonable coverage and is representative of tweets communicating about COVID-19 vaccines <br>
+<h4> Data Coverage: </h4> With covid vaccine as the search terms, we believe that our set of keywords provides reasonable coverage and is representative of tweets communicating about COVID-19 vaccines <br>
 Individual tweets = 2.1 million <br>
 Organizational tweets = 0.59 million <br>